🔥 [Join us in NYC] The Customer Engagement Summit:Adapt or Die.

 Today’s CRMs and CDPs collect data from multiple sources and unify them into customer profiles.
 However, they need to send the data to other platforms to convert it into actionable insights.

-On the other hand, a CEP acts as a unified platform where your brand can build its marketing automation engine under the same customer data infrastructure, allowing you to not only manage the entire customer journey and lifecycle with a single platform but to also implement robust, highly-tailored and individualized campaigns at scale.
+On the other hand, an enterprise CEP acts as a unified platform where your brand can build its marketing automation engine under the same customer data infrastructure, allowing you to not only manage the entire customer journey and lifecycle with a single platform but to also implement robust, highly-tailored and individualized campaigns at scale.

 If your company is asking this question, it’s critical to pause and compare your current activities to what you want to be doing.
-This gap analysis will not only help you identify the right CEP, but also give you some insights into how adding another marketing technology can help.
+This gap analysis will not only help you identify the right enterprise CEP, but also give you some insights into how adding another marketing technology can help.

 Scaling Challenges: